biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/mainnet-deployment-guide.md

 # Mainnet Deployment

-This guide will get you started with the governance process of deploying and instantiating CosmWasm smart contracts on Biyachain Mainnet.
+This guide will get you started with the governance process of deploying and instantiating CosmWasm smart contracts on Biya Chain Mainnet.

 ### Submit a Code Upload Proposal

 In this section, you will learn how to submit a smart contract code proposal and vote for it.

-Biyachain network participants can propose smart contracts deployments and vote in governance to enable them.
+Biya Chain network participants can propose smart contracts deployments and vote in governance to enable them.
 The `wasmd` authorization settings are by on-chain governance, which means deployment of a contract is completely determined by governance.
-Because of this, a governance proposal is the first step to uploading contracts to Biyachain mainnet.
+Because of this, a governance proposal is the first step to uploading contracts to Biya Chain mainnet.

 Sample usage of `biyachaind` to start a governance proposal to upload code to the chain: